dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 command line.

 Command line tools are the data scientist's swiss army knife.
-They are versitile, portable, and have plenty of functions that your not quite sure how to use, but you're sure they'll be useful at some point.
+They are versitile, portable, and have plenty of functions that you may not quite sure how to use, but you're sure they'll be useful at some point.
 From helping you obtain, clean, and explore your data, to helping you build models and manager your workflow, command line tools are essential to